certbot/certbot/certbot/docs/using.rst

 of Certbot.
 Certificate-specific configuration choices are stored in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.
-See `Modifying the Renewal Configuration of Existing Certificates`_ for more information about modifying certificate specific options.
+See `Modifying the Renewal Configuration of Existing Certificates`_ for more information about modifying certificate-specific options.
 Note that it is not recommended to modify these certificate-specific renewal configuration files manually.

 By default no cli.ini file is created (though it may exist already if you installed Certbot